Is an instant GP appointment what people really want?

 Simpler registration procedures, a mix of online and telephone booking arrangements, and significantly more choice about appointment times would do much to alleviate the pressure on the health system and improve the experiences of those who use it.

 Rosalind Bragg is director of Maternity ActionLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.